camueller/SmartApplianceEnabler/doc/Installation_EN.md

 **The file names must not be changed (upper and lower case, file extensions).
 This is particularly important under Windows if it is set in such a way that they are not displayed!**

-## performing the installation
+## Installation
 The Raspberry Pi must be **unplugged** while the **SD card** containing the image is inserted into the SD card slot.

-If no WLAN has been configured (by specifying a value for `WIFI_SSID` in the `install.config` file), the Raspberry Pi must be connected with a **network cable** for the installation.
+The Raspberry Pi must be connected with a **network cable** for installation!
+The configuration of the wifi is not the subject of this installation and must be done manually at a later date if desired.

-Now the Raspberry Pi needs to be **connected to the power supply**.
-The red LED should light up continuously (indicates the "switched on" status), while the green LED signals access to the SD card.
-The **boot process** should be completed after approx. 1 minute, i.e. the green LED should no longer be lit for at least 10 seconds.
+Now the Raspberry Pi must be **connected** to the power supply.
+The **boot process** should be completed after 2 minutes at the latest.

-Next, the **USB stick** must be plugged into the Raspberry Pi (it doesn't matter which USB socket).
-As soon as the Raspberry Pi (thanks to the modified image) recognizes the USB stick, it will run the **first phase of the installation**.
-This only lasts a few seconds, the end of which is signaled by the **red LED switched off**.

-The **USB stick must now be removed**.
-This will **automatically reboot** the Raspberry Pi (thanks to the modified image), the red LED will turn on again and the **second phase of the installation** will begin.
-The software of the Raspberry Pi is updated and the *Smart Appliance Enabler* and other required software are installed.
-Depending on the Raspberry Pi model, the speed of the SD card and the internet connection, this phase can take some time (it takes 22 minutes on my Raspberry Pi 4 Model B).
-When the installation is complete, the **red LED will turn off for one hour**.
+Next, the prepared **USB stick** must be plugged into the Raspberry Pi (regardless of which USB socket).
+As soon as the Raspberry Pi recognizes the USB stick (thanks to the modified image), it will carry out the **first phase of the installation**.
+After **10 seconds** the **USB stick must be removed** to trigger a restart so that the **second phase of the installation** can begin.
+The Raspberry Pi software is updated and the *Smart Appliance Enabler* and other required software are installed.
+Depending on the Raspberry Pi model, the speed of the SD card and the internet connection, this phase can take some time (on my Raspberry Pi 4 Model B it takes 22 minutes).
+When the installation is complete, this is signaled by the **flashing of an LED every 1 second**.

 The *Smart Appliance Enabler* is now running and you can continue with the [Configuration](Configuration_EN.md).